 Whether you are fresh off the bike trail in Vienna or fresh off a day of shopping at Mosaic District, Caboose’s two locations (Tavern in Vienna and Commons in Merrifield) are the perfect spots for kicking back with unique beers.
 Coming up in March, you can order the Empowered West Coast IPA, designed and brewed by their female lead brewer and brewed with the 2021 Pink Boots Society Hop Blend.
 This one is an easy-drinking beer with tasting notes of pine and honeydew melon on the nose with a grapefruit and berry finish.
 Don’t miss a few other unique brews this season, including the Mango Milkshake IPA, the Rum Barrel Aged Tiramisu Stout, and the For Lovers: Virginia Pine Pale Ale.

 One of Fairfax County’s newest taprooms, G34.3 Brewing in Lorton offers a number of rotating taps, but one you can be sure to always find in the lineup is the Oceanus Procellarum, a delicious coffee stout brewed with their own house blend coffee.
-Bonus – if you hurry down to their taproom, you might also be able to catch the Christmas Tree Cluster spiced beer before it’s gone (8.7% ABV and brewed with ginger, sweet orange peel, and real vanilla beans).
+According to their owners, this is one of their oldest continuously-brewed concepts and also one that has been through more iterations than any of their other brews due to experimentation with different amounts of coffee beans, coffee varieties, and even other tweaks like chocolate malt and chocolate wheat malt.
+Regardless of the iteration, it continues to be a favorite of the brewers and guests.

 Image courtesy Lake Anne Brew House